 Can I use jojoba oil for hair growth?
 Yes, of course!
-Read below and learn the benefits of using jojoba oil for hair growth.
+Read below and learn the benefits of using Jojoba oil for hair growth.
+In this article you will find the before and after results pictures when one uses it for hair.
 I will also review some common brands of used by many ladies out there.

 - What is Jojoba Oil?

 - Is Jojoba Oil Good for Hair Growth?